 How To Eat Them!

-But as you continue in towards the center of the artichoke, you will find that you start to get more and more yummy goodness.
-Once you are done with that pulp, you need to discard remaining petal.
+As you continue in towards the center of the artichoke, you will find that you start to get more and more yummy goodness.
+Once you are done with that pulp, you need to discard the remaining petal.
 It looks like you are throwing away a lot of the vegetable, but that’s the way you play this game.

 Talk To Me About The Heart